stevenrskelton/build-action-file-receiver/README.md

 ### Why would you use this?

-You are trying to maximumize the utility of the GitHub Free-tier for your private project.
+You are trying to maximize the utility of the GitHub Free-tier for your private project.

 ### User Permissions